backstage/backstage/docs/frontend-system/architecture/04-plugins.md

 ## Introduction

-In addition to the existing [`plugins`](../../plugins/index.md) documentation we now want to take a look at plugins in the new frontend system.
+In addition to the existing [`plugins`](../../plugins/index.md) documentation let's take a look at what changes for plugins in the new frontend system.
 If you already created a plugin yourself you will recognise a lot of similarity in the new architecture with the existing one.

 Backstage is a single-page application composed of a set of plugins.
 Each of this plugins should solve exactly one responsibility & follow our suggested [plugin package structure & naming](../../architecture-decisions/adr011-plugin-package-structure.md).